 All successful contractors have learnt to be adaptable over the course of their careers.
 Unlike many permanent roles, you will often need to compromise when seeking contract work – particularly when the market is subdued.
 You may need to travel to different parts of the country to source work, take less lucrative work for a while rather than waiting on the bench while the dream job comes along, and take roles which neither stretch nor stimulate you intellectually.
 Over a number of years, you’d hope that the number of ‘great’ contracts makes up for the dull ones, which pay the mortgage but are uninspiring.

 Limited or umbrella?

 Take time deciding upon a trading structure.
-The limited company route is the most tax efficient, and will remain so even after the dividend tax hike in April 2016.
+The limited company route is the most tax efficient, and remains so even after the April 2016 dividend tax hike.
 However, for short term roles, and a hassle-free way to go contracting, the umbrella company route appeals to many.
 In both cases (choosing an accountant for your limited company, or choosing an umbrella company scheme), you should spend time researching the market for the right provider for you.
 Read our limited company or umbrella guide for more details.

 Some contract roles will require you to take out professional indemnity cover as standard to cover you in the event that you inflict damage on a project due to carelessness or misfortune.
 The cost of contractor insurance is very low considering the peace of mind it offers, even if your contract doesn’t specify taking out cover as a requirement.
 You should be able to get a package including professional indemnity and business liability cover for a few hundred pounds.
 Tax investigation cover is also very competitively priced and will cover you in the event that you need professional representation during a tax dispute.